ben-exa/fullstack-assessment/README.md

 The API returns a large dataset.
 You are free to decide how the frontend should handle and display it in a way that remains responsive and usable.

-## Usability & Performance (P2)
+## Usability, Performance, and Resilience (P2)

-As you implement the Residents List Page, consider:
+As you implement the Residents List Page, you should:

-- How should the UI behave when the dataset is very large?
+- Decide how the UI behaves with very large datasets
-- How should users navigate, search, or organize results?
-- How should the application remain performant when rendering large amounts of data?
-- How should the system behave when the network is unreliable?
+- Make it easy to find residents
+- Keep rendering fast and responsive
+- Handle unreliable networks gracefully
-- How should state be managed between pages or components to avoid redundant data fetching?
+- Manage shared state to reduce redundant fetching

-There is no single right answer.
-We are interested in your reasoning and the tradeoffs you make.
+- (Optional stretch) Ensure basic accessibility and responsiveness

+We care more about your reasoning and tradeoffs than about any specific choice of library or pattern.

 # How to Run the Application